 ADASS is the association of directors of adult social services.
 We are a charity that aims to further the interests of people in need of social care by promoting high standards and influencing the development of social care legislation and policy.
 The East Region has 11 Adult Social Care Directors and is supported by the ADASS East regional improvement team which is responsible for identifying opportunities for regional collaboration on improvement.

 The Future of Social Care

-A network meeting for workforce leads to discuss and find solutions to challenges
+A meeting for workforce leads to exchange best practice and find solutions to challenges.